NIF-au/data-tutorials/dm01-anonymisation-provenance.md

 This tutorial should take approximately an hour, the data for the exercises is available here:

+You can use gitprint to download/print a PDF of this file:

 ## 1 Introduction to Neurodebian
 All the exercises in this tutorial will be performed in the NeuroDebian VM, in most cases this will have been done for you already, if not download a copy from neuro.debian.net/vm, install VirtualBox and then import the downloaded virtualbox OVA file.